-Yes, what Jesus' family did with Him happens all the time in our day, perhaps in our very families...
+Again, I made up that example.
+And yet, it's happened countless times.
+What Jesus' family did with Him happens quite frequently in our day, perhaps in our own families.

-"Dad," 17-year-old Sally begins her carefully thought out words, "I know you've always wanted me to go to

-State like you did, but I think I'd like to go to a Christian college."
+"Dad," 17-year-old Sally begins her carefully thought out words, "I know you've always wanted me to go to college where you and mom went, but I think I'd like to go to a Christian college."
 To which she hears the words, "What?!
 Where's your head?
 If you want to get a good job some day you need to go to a reputable school, not some glorified Sunday School class..."

 Know this.
 God's work often seems foolish to those not in tune with God's will.
 It's true.
-God's work isn't your number one priority if God's will isn't your number one value.
+God's work isn't our number one priority if God's will isn't our number one value.
 That's why Jesus' earthly family members could see the amazing work Jesus was doing and draw the conclusion that He was out of His mind.